 How to create a watermark with the Text Tool

-One of the quickest and more versatile ways of making a watermark in Photoshop is by using the Text Tool.
+One of the quickest and most versatile ways of making a watermark in Photoshop is by using the Text Tool.
 With the text tool, you’re able to make changes on the fly and apply different styles depending on what you’re looking to accomplish.
 You’re also able to resize the text to suit your needs.

 watermark text